vcilabs/terradactyl/README.md

 In some cases, this might seem onerous, but it pays dividends in team workflow and CI/CD contexts.

-### Supported sub-commands
+### Supported subcommands

 Terradactyl was created to facilitate the using Terraform in a CI environment.
-As such, some of the more exotic ad hoc user-focused sub-commands have not received any effort in integration.
-The following is a list of the supported Terraform sub-commands:
+As such, some of the more exotic ad hoc user-focused subcommands have not received any effort in integration.
+The following is a list of the supported Terraform subcommands:

 * apply
 * destroy